fridamariejoergensen/CSS_project/content/network-analysis.md

 If the in-degree of all characters if plotted versus their respective out-degree, it is seen, that the characters with a low in-degree also have a low out-degree, as well as the opposite in both cases.
 Therefore a linear relationship can be added to the plot.
 This is shown below:

 <img src="/images/in_out_scatter.png"     />
-<i>Figur 5.
+<i>Figure 5.
 A linear relationship between in- and out-degrees is found. </i>

 The tendency shown in figure 5 reveals, that for characters with a small in-degree often has a large out-degree, but with increasing in-degree comes also an increasing out-degree.
 Therefore the linear relationship fits better the larger the in-degree of the character.

 Since the graph is both directed and weighted according to how many times another character is referred to on their Harry Potter Wiki Fandom page, we would like to consider the distribution of edge weights among all characters.
 The plot is shown below, together with an indication of how many time Harry Potter is referred to on [Albus Dumbledore's page](https://harrypotter.fandom.com/wiki/Albus_Dumbledore?so=search) (Albus Dumbledore > Harry Potter), and the opposite direction (Harry Potter > Albus Dumbledore):

 <img src="/images/edge_weight_distribution_network.png"     />
-<i>Figur 6.
+<i>Figure 6.
 Distribution of all edge weights in log-log scale.</i>

 We can see that the distribution of all edge weights (both in- and out-edges) is heavy tailed as well, due to the almost straight line occuring in log-log scale.
 Since the slope of the line decreases as more weights are considered, it means that most edges has a small weight.
 But large edge weights occur infrequently, for instance the weight on the edge going from Harry Potter to Albus Dumbledore (the number of times Albus is referred to on Harry's wiki page).